 - I attended Nelson Mandela’s presidential inauguration.

-- I’m a left-handed night owl, which means when I‘m struggling to sign the inconveniently angled payment screen in the grocery store at midnight, there’s no one around to hear me curse.
+- I’m a left-handed night owl, which means when I‘m struggling to sign the inconveniently angled payment screen in the grocery store at midnight, no one’s around to hear me curse.

 My most treasured book is my passport.
-I live to travel with a backpack (and sometimes even my husband) and no plan beyond a destination, and then tell people-focused stories about it.
-My belief is that the more we know about each other, the more we will do to ensure each other’s long-term health and prosperity, whether it be for your neighbor next door, or someone thousands of miles away whom you’ve never met.
-In the same vein, the more we share our stories, the more we feel our inherent human connection.
-Which leads me to the next part…
+I believe that the more we know about each other, the more we will do to ensure each other’s long-term health and prosperity, whether it be for your neighbor next door or someone thousands of miles away whom you’ve never met.
+The more we share our stories, the more we feel our inherent human connection and can discharge pain and shame.

-Thank you for being here, you completely and utterly flawed human being.
+Thank you for being here.
 I hope you’ll come back often.